The Blair Witch Project: Filming

 Principal photography began on October 23, 1997, in Maryland and lasted eight days, overseen by cinematographer Neal Fredericks, who provided a CP-16 film camera.
+The three actors shot all the footage shown in the film, except for one interview about Rustin Parr's murders.
 The "found footage" was shot with a Hi8 camcorder.
 Most of the film was shot in Seneca Creek State Park in Montgomery County, Maryland.
 A few scenes were filmed in the historic town of Burkittsville.
 Some of the townspeople interviewed in the film were not actors, and some were planted actors, unknown to the main cast.
 Donahue had never operated a camera before and spent two days in a "crash course".
 Donahue said she modeled her character after a director she had once worked with, noting her character's "self-assuredness" when everything went as planned, and confusion during crisis.

-The actors were given clues as to their next location through messages hidden inside 35 mm film cans left in milk crates they found with Global Positioning Satellite systems.
+The actors were given clues as to their next location through messages hidden inside 35 mm film cans left in milk crates they found with satellite navigation units.
 They were given individual instructions to use to help improvise the action of the day.
 Teeth were obtained from a Maryland dentist for use as human remains in the film.
 Influenced by producer Gregg Hale's memories of his military training, in which "enemy soldiers" would hunt a trainee through wild terrain for three days, the directors moved the characters a long way during the day, harassing them by night, and depriving them of food.

 Instead of using fictional names, all three actors used their real names in the film, something Donahue has regretted doing.
 She revealed in 2014 that she had trouble finding new roles because of it.

 According to the filmmakers' commentary, the unseen figure that Donahue is shouting about as she is running away from the tent is the film's art director Ricardo Moreno, who was wearing white long-johns, white stockings, and white pantyhose pulled over his head.
-It was initially intended for the figure to be revealed on camera as the Blair Witch herself, but the cameraman forgot to pan to the left of Donahue to capture footage of Moreno.
-The final scenes were filmed at the historic Griggs House, a 200-year-old building located in the Patapsco Valley State Park near Granite, Maryland.
+The final scenes were filmed at the historic Griggs House, a 150-year-old building located in the Patapsco Valley State Park near Granite, Maryland.
 Filming concluded on October 31, Halloween.

 In an interview with Entertainment Weekly, Sánchez revealed that when principal photography first wrapped, approximately $20,000 to $25,000 had been spent.
 Richard Corliss of Time magazine reported a $35,000 estimated budget.
 By September 2016, The Blair Witch Project has been officially budgeted at $60,000.

+Sánchez says that the ending with Mike standing in the corner was invented days before it was shot.